-Your ID card has been issued to you as a four year ID card.
+Your ID card has been issued to your card for the duration of study at Troy University.
 Loss or theft of your ID card should be reported immediately to the ID Center on your campus.
 The replacement cost of \$15.00.
 To help insure that ID cards are not duplicated, a new student must have made an ID card or picked up their ID card by the fourth week of the student's first semester or term.
 If a student fails to follow this procedure, a fee of \$15.00 will be assessed at the time an ID card is requested.